 Some elements that can be measured include:

-Once you have a set of elements that you can quantify and test, you can A/B test your creative.
+Once you have a set of elements that you can quantify and test, you can A/B split test your ad designs.

 For example, if we used the HoneyBook ad above as inspiration, you could:

-There’s no Facebook ad type that will guarantee results, but most experts agree that the top-performing ads incorporate:
+There’s no Facebook ad design that will guarantee results, but most experts agree that the top-performing ads incorporate:

 In other words, video ads and DIY-style creative tend to reign supreme.